 Fire Hydrant Bollards

 Fire hydrants are more than red adornments on the sidewalk or grass—they’re vital, life-saving tools used during crises.
 If not protected, an inattentive driver could crash into them, leaving firefighters trying to extinguish a blaze helpless.
-To protect your fire hydrants and those who need them in severe situations, you can install bollards to inhibit vehicular impact.
+To protect your fire hydrants and those who need them in severe situations, you can install fire hydrant bollards to inhibit vehicular impact.

 Keeping Fire Hydrants Safe

 Fire hydrants are powerful tools, but because they are placed in such open, vulnerable positions, they can often be rendered useless if hit by a vehicle.
 When a car hits a fire hydrant, the hydrant could be out of commission for days.
 Although uncommon, fires do occur, and when firefighters have no access to a water supply, the results could be deadly.
-Installing fire hydrant poles can prevent damages, allowing the fire hydrants to work as intended.
+Installing fire hydrant bollards can prevent damages, allowing the fire hydrants to work as intended.

 Choosing the Right Barricade Post